-Kristen Graham has covered the Philadelphia School District since May 2008.
-A native Philadelphian – and a product of the district and Temple University – she has written about everything from crime and county government to education since joining the Inquirer in 2000.
-If asked politely, Kristen, who has also spent time as an online producer at Philly.com, will sing as much of “Hail Northeast,” her high school’s alma mater, as she remembers.
-She comes from a family of teachers and believes there is no more difficult or important job than that of an educator.
+Kristen Graham covers the Philadelphia School District.
+A native Philadelphian – and a product of the school system and Temple University – she has written about everything from crime and county government to education since joining the Inquirer in 2000.

 Kristen is a Pulitzer Prize winner, part of a team whose "Assault on Learning" series about violence in the Philadelphia schools won the 2012 prize for public service for the Inquirer.
-During the school year, you’ll frequently find her chatting live on Philly.com about the district.
-Please do pass along the scoop about what’s going on at your Philadelphia public school; Kristen welcomes tips, story ideas and witty banter at email@example.com or 215-854-5146.
+Please pass along the scoop about what’s going on at your Philadelphia public school; Kristen welcomes tips, story ideas and witty banter at email@example.com or 215-854-5146.

 Beginning in Sunday's paper, The Inquirer will run a seven-day series on violence in the Philadelphia School District.
 It's the culmination of more than a year of reporting by me and four colleagues.